Sensitisation to mercaptans and thioether

 The main points of the study were:

-1. The mercaptan/thioether stimulation test is specific to endodontic lesions
+- The mercaptan/thioether stimulation test is specific to endodontic lesions

 Positive results in the mercaptan/thioether stimulation test occurred in 53.4% of patients with clinical/x-ray anomalies in the non-vital tooth (39 of 73 positive, in detail 20 x positive for IFNγ +/- IL-10; 19 x isolated IL-10 positive).
 In of the control group (patients with non-vital tooth without clinical/x-ray indications), only one of 31 patients showed an isolated positive IL 10-response (3.2%).
-The group difference was highly significant both for IFNγ and IL-10 (p<0.001).
+The group difference was highly significant both for IFNγ and IL-10 (p<0.001). - Remarkable results of the mercaptane/thioether stimulation test decreased after extraction or revision.

 Extraction group: Initial value 59.6% positive vs. 14.8% after extraction; Revision group: 52.4% vs. 23.8%).
-Follow-up occurred after 3 months at the earliest.
+Follow-up occurred after 3 months at the earliest. - The G-308A polymorphism in the TNF-α gene represents a predisposition for the failure of a root canal filling.

-The TNF-α polymorphism was detected in 43.8% of patients, but in only 16.1% of the controls (p<0.01).
+The TNF-α polymorphism was detected in 43.8% of patients, but in only 16.1% of the controls (p<0.01). - A normal TNF-a level in the blood does not exclude an endodontic inflammation

 Even when the TNF-α blood level was elevated in the patient group in the average value due to the partially existing accompanying systemic inflammation (p<0.05), blood level cytokine analyses of TNF-α or CRP are not suited for use as a screening test due to insufficient sensitivity and by no means exclude a local process.